 |AHCJ 135*||Essentials of Anatomy, Physiology, and Lab|

 *Transferrable college units.
 Optional.

-The clinical rotation will include 1000 clinical lab hours.
-Students will have an opportunity to rotate throughout the Loma Linda University Medical Center facility, with particular time and emphasis spent in the operating room suites and the obstetrical suites.
+Students will have an opportunity to rotate throughout the Loma Linda University Medical Center facility, with particular time and emphasis spent in the operating room suites and obstetrical suites.
+Students will participate in a minimum of 120 surgical cases, 30 cases being in general surgery and 90 cases in different surgical specialties.
 Students will work under the direct supervision of either their clinical instructor or a member of the health care facility.